Code-Institute-Submissions/ksagep-First-milestone-project-Scotland_AprResub/README.md

 ### Browser testing

-Website was tested in Google Chrome and Safari.
+Website was tested in Google Chrome, Opera, Microsoft Edge and Safari.
 On each browser this website works properly (functionality, visuality).

-It was tested on Apple iPhone and Samsung A6 mobile phones and the website worked on these type of phones.
+It was tested on  Macbook Pro, Apple iPhone 13 Pro and Samsung A6 and A10 mobile phones and the website worked on these type of devices.

 ### Validators